johanhaleby/javalin.github.io/pages/docs/docs-past-2-8-0.md

 ## Default responses

-Javalin comes with a built in class called `HttpResponseException`, which can be used for default responses.\\
+Occurrent comes with a built in class called `HttpResponseException`, which can be used for default responses.\\
 If the client accepts JSON, a JSON object is returned.
 Otherwise a plain text response is returned.

 ```java